ahmadalwy3/ahmadalwy3/The-logger.md

 - Yellow:
     - A DOM element which was blocked by a cosmetic filter; OR
     - A blocked request for a resource was redirected (`<<`) to a local, "neutered" replacement resource.
+    - A defuser scriptlet was injected into the page (`+js(...)`)

-When a resource is blocked/allowed/hidden/redirected, the 3rd column in the row will provide further information.
+When a resource is blocked/allowed/hidden/redirected, the second column in the row will provide further information.
 For blocked/allowed/hidden resources, the column will contains the responsible filter.
 For redirection, the column will contains the local resource used as replacement to the blocked network request.

 Take note that the network request logger in uBlock is a forward-looking logger: this means only future requests can be logged.